drop-games/eb-docs/docs/NFT.md

 The primary marketplace for HB NFTs will be Hyperblade Marketplace (detailed in [Blockchain](Blockchain#hyperblade-marketplace) section).
 Alternatively, the unwrapped Hyperblade NFTs can be traded on any other NFT market, such as OpenSea, Rarible etc.

+The initial market offering of a NFT is done trough an Dutch Auction, to ensure t

 ## NFT Types

 **Hyperblade NFTs** can be put in three categories: